microsoft/OSSGadget/src/RecursiveExtractor/README.md

 * XZip
 * zip

-## Using MultiExtractor
+## Using RecursiveExtractor

-To use MultiExtractor, just instantiate an `Extractor` object and call the `ExtractFile` method with either a filename or a byte array.
+To use RecursiveExtractor, just instantiate an `Extractor` object and call the `ExtractFile` method with either a filename or a byte array.
 This method will return an IEnumerable of FileEntry objects, each one of which will contain the name of the file and its contents, plus some additional metadata.

 ```
-using Microsoft.CST.MultiExtractor;
+using Microsoft.CST.RecursiveExtractor;

 ...

-// Initialize the MultiExtractor extractor
+// Initialize the RecursiveExtractor extractor
 var extractor = new Extractor();

 // Extract from an existing file